 VILE ELECTRODES Pandora’s Box

-VILE ELECTRODES capitalised on their profile from supporting OMD’s German tour in 2013 by snaring prestigious Schallwelle Awards for Best International Act and Best International Album for ‘The future through a lens’.
+VILE ELECTRODES capitalised on their profile from supporting OMD’s German tour in 2013 by snaring prestigious Schallwelle Awards for Best International Act and Best International Album for their debut ‘The future through a lens’.
 ‘Pandora’s Box’ was an excellent previously unreleased song full of wobbling analogue vigour that initially came with the lavish ‘Pack Of Wolves’ three CD package and set the scene for a much anticipated follow-up long player.

 Available on the download EP ‘Empire Of Wolves’ via http://vileelectrodes.bandcamp.com/album/empire-of-wolves-conquered-lands-version

 WRANGLER’s manifesto is to harness “lost technology to make new themes for the modern world”.
 And their signature track is ‘Lava Land’, a superb cross between CABARET VOLTAIRE and prime ‘Metamatic’ era JOHN FOXX but with a modern twist.
 Stephen Mallinder’s voice manipulations range from demonic gargoyle to stern drowning robot.
 The frantic pace is strangely danceable, but the mood is distinctly unsettling and dystopian when the screeching steam powered Logan string machine kicks in.